 This interdisciplinary programme conducted in English develops the skills of students to examine and understand multiple feedbacks among socio-economic, cultural and environmental processes resulting in the transformation of geographic systems.
 Studied topics include, for example, local adaptation to climate change, transformations of the society and economy of old industrial regions, the effects of globalization on sustainability of traditional communities.

 The programme responds to the current challenges arising from the changing relationship between society and the environment.
 These challenges are spatio-temporaly intertwined and have their anchoring and manifestations as documented, for example, by OECD reports (namely Regional Outlook 2019: Leveraging Megatrends for Cities and Rural Areas).
 Specifically, these emerging challenges and their possible managements are materialized in the transformation of geographic systems.
 With its unique focus and approaches, geography addresses the processes leading to multiple transformation of the environment, regions, and communities on clearly defined temporal, spatial, and functional scales.
 Find more information in the information leaflet.

 Topics for dissertation theses by doctoral students include, for example:

-- Management of Traditional Cultural Landscapes in the Conditions of the Environmental Change
+- Management of Traditional Cultural Landscapes under the Conditions of the Environmental Change

-- Transformation Initiatives and Adaptation of Cities to the Climate Change
+- Transition Initiatives and Adaptation of Cities to the Climate Change

-- Changes in Soil Lease Models in the Conditions of Economic Transformation
+- Changes in Land Tenure Models under the Conditions of Economic Transformation

-- Changing Policies and Participants in Contracting Cities
+- Changing Policies and Agents in Shrinking Cities

-- The Impacts of Cultural Globalization on Sustainable Livelihood of Peripheries
+- The Impacts of Cultural Globalization on Sustainable Livelihood in World Peripheries

 - Visualization of Changes in the Spatial Behaviour of Society

-- The Concept of Ecological Insecurity and Its Perception in the International Comparative Perspective
+- The Concept of Ecological Insecurity in the International Comparative Perspective

 Graduates are prepared to work in three spheres:

 - in public administration, designing, drafting, and coordinating the implementation and monitoring of strategies and policies focused on reducing the risks and insecurities arising from the transformation of the environment, regions, and communities in their complexity,